• Cody-99 10 months ago

 Yea.
 Hacker News.
 Typical bastion of mindless worship of "government authority."
 Then again, if it has the natural right to exist, why does it need my taxes?

-• derefr a day ago
+• derefr 10 months ago

 To put a fine point on it: what DARPA did, was to sponsor a company called BB&N to develop a piece of hardware called the Interface Message Processor (or IMP).
 And that's pretty much it.